-- 1. Minimum cumulative grade point average of 2.00. - 2.
-Consist of between 62 and 68 semester credit hours.
-Of those, a minimum of 30 semester credit hours must be general education. - 3. to include 3 semester credit hours from each of the following areas: speech, mathematics, humanities, social and behavioral science; 6 semester credit hours of writing; and an additional 9 semester credit hours distributed among mathematics, social and behavioral sciences, humanities, and science. - The technical component shall consist of a minimum of 16 semester credit hour of coursework accepted by a receiving baccalaureate degreegranting institution as credit toward a specific major or program. - 5.
-A minimum of 16 of the final 32 credit hours must be completed in residence (completed at an IVCCD College).
+- 1. Minimum cumulative grade point average of 2.00. - Consist of between 62 and 68 semester credit hours.
+Of those, a minimum of 30 semester credit hours must be general education. - 3. to include 3 semester credit hours from each of the following areas: speech, mathematics, humanities, social and behavioral science; 6 semester credit hours of writing; and an additional 9 semester credit hours distributed among mathematics, social and behavioral sciences, humanities, and science. - The technical component shall consist of a minimum of 16 semester credit hour of coursework accepted by a receiving baccalaureate degreegranting institution as credit toward a specific major or program. - A minimum of 16 of the final 32 credit hours must be completed in residence (completed at an IVCCD College). - 6.
+See the page listed after the title for the APS Degree requirements.